CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 queries using WHERE clause and arithmetic operators.
+## Create 3 queries using WHERE clause and arithmetic operators. -- Ali Daghighi

 ```sql
 -- Query 1: Select users with registration dates within the last 90 days